Getting Started with Types

 value for them (what value would we create?).
 The only way to return a value of

-is to use the one that was given to us.
-Same for values of type b
+type a is to use the one that was given to us.
+Same for values of type b.

 Click to reveal